We offer a wide range of services. Please click a service below to learn more.

 In addition, reflexology can help patients who are suffering with pain from ankle injuries, plantar fasciitis, and everyday muscle aches and strains.
 This ancient form of therapy is known to promote the body’s own healing powers, and is suitable for any age group, from babies to senior citizens.

 Despite its benefits, massage isn’t meant as a replacement for regular medical care.
 Let your doctor know you’re trying massage and be sure to follow any standard treatment plans you have.
-We are located in Duluth, GA, and serve the surrounding areas including: Lawrenceville, Suwanee, John’s Creek, Alpharetta, Norcross, and the Atlanta Metro Area.
+We are located in Freehome, GA, and serve the surrounding areas including: Lawrenceville, Suwanee, John’s Creek, Alpharetta, Norcross, and the Atlanta Metro Area.

 Gift Certificates!